 Let it snow!

-New: xsnow shows the Moon! (ok, you need a compositing display manager)
+New: xsnow shows the moon and birds in every desktop (no need for a compositing display manager)!

 Xsnow: what does it do?

 Xsnow is an application that animates snowfall, Santa and some scenery on your desktop.
 It is NOT a kind of screen saver: snow is falling, Santa rides his sleigh with reindeer while you are using your system.
 Xsnow runs on most varieties of Linux, and probably on other Unix systems as well.

 In 1984, my colleague Rick Jansen created an application for the Apple Macintosh computer, called, if I remember well: snow.
 This application animated snow on the desktop, including snowflakes, fallen snow and even Santa flying through the air.

 Later on Rick acquired a real system, a Silicon Graphics workstation, and soon he produced a version of snow that could run in an X11 environment: xsnow, first released in 1993.
 This version shows fallen snow not only at the bottom if the desktop, but also on windows.
 (Maybe the Macintosh version did this also, difficult to verify now).
 More information, including links to other implementations, is available on Wikipedia.
 Rick is still working on snow for the Mac, the program is baptized iSnow.
 It appears that much eye candy has been added in due time.
 One could almost be temped to acquire an Apple system to run iSnow!
 And then, there is even a shareware version, winsnow, that runs on MS Windows.